 You cannot get funding if:

-- you can continue to operate during the period of restrictions because you do not depend on providing direct in-person services from your premises (for example, accountants)
+- you can continue to operate during the lockdown period because you do not depend on providing direct in-person services from your premises (for example, accountants)

-- you have chosen to close, but have not been required to close as part of national restrictions
+- you have chosen to close, but have not been required to close as part of the national lockdown

 - your business is in administration, insolvent or has been struck off the Companies House register